PeterKamphuis/pyFAT-astro/docs/source/advanced.rst

   when multiprocessing is off this number will be set to the global ncpu parameter.
   A high number of cores per galaxy can be beneficial for speeding up the fitting of larger galaxies however, for smaller galaxies less so.

+**catalogue_split_character**

+  *str, optional, default = '|'

+  The character used to split the columns in the input catalogue.
+If left unset pyFAT asumes the default and if it can not find all columns then it tries to was a space as a seperation character.
+  If it still fails it will thow a bad catalogue error.

+**pa_input_boundary**

+  *list, optional, default = [[0., 0.], [0., 0.], [0., 0.]]

+  The boundaries that the PA need to remain within.
+Too small boundaries can lead to FAT not finding a a succesfull model.
+  Given as min,max for the three areas of the fit: the central part, the approaching side warp, the receding side warp.

+**incl_input_boundary**

+  *list, optional, default = [[0., 0.], [0., 0.], [0., 0.]]

+  The boundaries that the inclination needs to remain within.
+Too small boundaries can lead to FAT not finding a a succesfull model.
+  Given as min,max for the three areas of the fit: the central part, the approaching side warp, the receding side warp.

+**sdis_input_boundary**

+  *list, optional, default = [[0., 0.], [0., 0.], [0., 0.]]

+  The boundaries that the dispersion need to remain within.
+Too small boundaries can lead to FAT not finding a a succesfull model.
+  Given as min,max for the three areas of the fit: the central part, the approaching side warp, the receding side warp.

+**z0_input_boundary**

+  *list, optional, default = [[0., 0.], [0., 0.], [0., 0.]]

+  The boundaries that the scale height need to remain within.
+Too small boundaries can lead to FAT not finding a a succesfull model.
+  Given as min,max for the three areas of the fit: the central part, the approaching side warp, the receding side warp.

+**vsys_input_boundary**

+  *list, optional, default = [[0., 0.], [0., 0.], [0., 0.]]

+  The boundaries that the systemic need to remain within.
+Too small boundaries can lead to FAT not finding a a succesfull model.
+  Given as min,max for the three areas of the fit: the central part, the approaching side warp, the receding side warp.

+**xpos_input_boundary**

+  *list, optional, default = [[0., 0.], [0., 0.], [0., 0.]]

+  The boundaries that the right ascension needs to remain within.
+Too small boundaries can lead to FAT not finding a a succesfull model.
+  Given as min,max for the three areas of the fit: the central part, the approaching side warp, the receding side warp.

+**ypos_input_boundary**

+  *list, optional, default = [[0., 0.], [0., 0.], [0., 0.]]

+  The boundaries that the declination needs to remain within.
+Too small boundaries can lead to FAT not finding a a succesfull model.
+  Given as min,max for the three areas of the fit: the central part, the approaching side warp, the receding side warp.

+**vrot_input_boundary**

+  *list, optional, default = [[0., 0.], [0., 0.], [0., 0.]]

+  The boundaries that the rotation curve needs to remain within.
+Too small boundaries can lead to FAT not finding a a succesfull model.
+  Given as min,max for the three areas of the fit: the central part, the approaching side warp, the receding side warp.

 Individual Keywords